 White bread is full of refined sugars.
 Instead, reach for wheat and whole grain breads, which are not only lighter in calories but also loaded with estrogen-boosting proteins.
 Choosing wheat flour instead of white flower is a simple change that could make all the difference to the way you experience menopause symptoms - or rather, the way you don't.

-To learn more about other ways to handle estrogen imbalance, click on the link below.
+To learn more about other ways to increase estrogen levels, click on the link below.